twisterss/hardware-traffic-generator/README.md

 ### Software

 The VHDL code provided has no dependencies to the NetCOPE platform.
-You can simulate and synthesize the top _traffic\_generator_ module using just Xilinx ISE for example (tested with version 13).
-To use it on the board, integrate it in a NetCOPE _application.vhd_ file.
+You can simulate and synthesize the top `traffic_generator` entity using just Xilinx ISE for example (tested with version 13).
+To use it on the board, integrate it in a NetCOPE `application.vhd` file.

 The C code has dependencies to the NetCOPE platform, it must be compiled on a platform with NetCOPE installed.
-A _Makefile_ is provided.
+A `Makefile` is provided.

 Directory structure
 -------------------

 This repository is divided into:

-* _hw_, which contains the code that goes on the board;
+* `hw`, which contains the code that goes on the board;
-* _sw_, which contains the code to control the board from the computer;
+* `sw`, which contains the code to control the board from the computer;
-* _samples_, which contains a sample configuration.
+* `samples`, which contains a sample configuration.

-The top file of the hardware code is _traffic\_generator.vhd_.
-It has to be included in _application.vhd_ and connected to a FrameLink bus that comes from DMA and goes to OBUF.
+The top file of the hardware code is `traffic_generator.vhd`.
+It has to be included in `application.vhd` and connected to a FrameLink bus that comes from DMA and goes to OBUF.

-The _traffic\_generator_ program enables to send configuration from a configuration file (an example is available in the sample directory).
+The `traffic_generator` program enables to send configuration from a configuration file (an example is available in the sample directory).

 Development status
 ------------------

 Currently, the generator works and sends traffic at the expected speed.
 Some modifier blocks will not be available on this repository until Mid-March because students are working on them for a project.
 If you need these files, send us an email.

+Documentation is at an early stage, so if you have trouble understanding how to use or extend the generator, do not hesitate to send us an email.